 - University of Chicago, Ph.D., 2012

 Graduate School of Education

-Steinberg, M., Quinn, R., Kreisman, D., & Anglum, C. (In press).
+Steinberg, M., Quinn, R., Kreisman, D., & Anglum, C. (2016).
 Heterogeneous district response to statewide school finance reform: Did Pennsylvania’s Act 61 increase education spending or provide tax relief?, National Tax Journal.

 Steinberg, M. & Garrett, R. (2016).
 Classroom composition and measured teacher performance: What do teacher observation scores really measure?, Educational Evaluation and Policy Analysis, 38(2), 293-317.

 Steinberg, M. & Donaldson, M. (2016).
 The new educational accountability: Understanding the landscape of teacher evaluation in the post-NCLB era, Education Finance and Policy, 11(3).

 Sartain, L., & Steinberg, M. (2016).
 Teachers’ labor market responses to performance evaluation reform: Experimental evidence from Chicago public schools, Journal of Human Resources, 51(3).